Schezwan Paneer Paratha Recipe

 For The Filling

-You just need 3 ingredients for this spicy filling – Schezwan sauce, paneer, and cilantro (fresh coriander leaves).
+For this spicy filling, you need only three ingredients: Schezwan sauce, paneer, and cilantro (fresh coriander leaves).

 Homemade paneer is best for parathas, but you can use store-bought too.

-You can either make Schezwan Sauce at home using my easy recipe or use a store-bought one.
+You can make Schezwan Sauce at home with my easy recipe or use store-bought.

 How To Make Schezwan Paneer Paratha